 She has played a key role in managing casualties, with experience in all aspects of emergency response, including taking crew statements, collation of evidence and co-ordination of access.

 She is experienced in giving legal advice pertaining to diverse aspects of the transport chain, such as warehousing taxes, road transport, container lease agreements and disputes with port agents.
 Her commercial experience extends to drafting a variety of commercial contracts and standard terms and conditions, particularly for those in the logistics industry.

-Norma is the coordinator of the firm’s Ports Terminals and Logistics Corridors Sector Group.
+Norma is the coordinator of the firm’s Ports, Transport and Logistics sector group.
 This aspect of her practice entails giving regulatory advice pertaining to project development and drafting documents such as ISPS codes, terminal regulations and documents for finance and equity structuring of terminals.
 She has ports experience in South Africa, Ghana, Uganda, Mozambique and Tanzania.

 - Transaction advisor on marine transport project (confidential) in the Great Lakes region (2015 – ongoing).

 - Represented owners and owners’ P&I and/or H&M underwriters in respect of vessel casualties, such as “Thor Breeze”, “Tai Shan”, “Chemstar Jewel” and “Harvest Rising”.

 - Represented the Kumba Group in an arbitration over their demurrage claim for 84 ships caused by Alina II occupying a berth in Saldanha.